Finding the Right Doctor for Cataract Surgery

 The Final Steps to a Selection

 Once you know what to look for, put together a list of names.
 Ask for recommendations from your optometrist.
-Also ask people you know who've had this surgery.
+Also ask people you know who've had cataract surgery.

 You also can find a cataract surgeon by: